nereusx/dotfiles/README.md

 * several patches for each distro

+Note:
+You may need [iselect](http://www.ossp.org/pkg/tool/iselect/) for ncurses menus of tcsh (commands go and hc).

 ## The ~/.jed directory
 Just copy it to your home directory, and set the JED_HOME environment variable
 ```